 However, let me tell a tale from my personal history.
 I did not visit my first national park until I turned 24.
-And, until my early 20s, I went on perhaps three or four camping trips in my life and all of those within my home state of Rhode Island.
+And, until my early 20s, I went on perhaps three or four camping trips in my life, all of those within my home state of Rhode Island.
 The exception?
-A life-altering trip to New Hampshire trip one long weekend.
+A life-altering trip to New Hampshire trip, one long weekend.

 Part of that’s cultural, no doubt.
 Why work hard all day, usually outside, just to recreate physically on your time off????

-But a large part’s financial.
+But a large part is financial.
 Dad often worked overtime on Saturdays to pay the mortgage and other bills involved with a young family.
 And Mom worked odd hours with a varied schedule so her boys would not be without at least one parent during the day.

-Driving far to outdoor recreate did not fit our time or financial budgets.
-And, Dad, no doubt, felt too tired to go camping on a Saturday evening after working for most of the day since 6 AM.
+Driving far to outdoor recreation did not fit our time or financial budgets.
+And Dad, no doubt, felt too tired to go camping on a Saturday evening after working for most of the day since 6 AM.
 Sundays meant recuperation to start the workweek over again.
 And, again, Mom’s workweek varied.
-Raising three boys and often working second shift left her tired.
+Raising three boys and often working the second shift left her tired.
 Something my adult self appreciates more than my younger self.